What is Value?

 Goldratt has show us, through his work with the Theory of Constraints, that people are fairly poor at understanding their collective (organisational) goals, and even worse at understanding what things (bottlenecks, constraints) are preventing their organisation from realising more of these goal(s).
 Theory of Constraints furnishes us with a number of “Thinking Tools” by which to identify the goals, and then identify and deal with the constraint(s).

 Aside: Even though customers can be very articulate, voluble and even convincing about what they want, what they want rarely coincides with what they need to address their current (organisation-wide) constraint.
 And I do appreciate that few indeed are suppliers who have a sufficiently trusted status to dissuade a customer from the (widespread) practise of commissioning work of no actual, practical value to them (see more on this, below).

 A Teachable Method of Assessing Value

 If we undertake to deliver some feature or story which does not directly address this active constraint, then we are failing to deliver anything of (immediate) value.
-If it is not of immediate value, then it has no utility, and in fact is a negative effort is that it is simply adding to inventory (assuming it has some redeemable value in the future) or becomes a write-off as an Operating Expense (assuming it turns out to have no redeemable value).
+If it’s not of immediate value, then it has no utility, and in fact it’s a negative effort – in that it is simply adding to Inventory (assuming it has some redeemable value in the future) or becomes a write-off as an Operating Expense (assuming it turns out to have no redeemable value).